-- ◆ However, this increase in aggregate social welfare is not reflected in the conventional measurement of real GDP.
-In fact, if the constant prices of the period before the introduction of international trade is used, the measured real GDP may actually show a decline, as we have demonstrated graphically above. - ◆ One partial remedy for this problem is to use the new relative price in the valuation of both the old and new combinations.
+However, this increase in aggregate social welfare is not reflected in the conventional measurement of real GDP.
+In fact, if the constant prices of the period before the introduction of international trade are used, the measured real GDP may actually show a decline, as we have demonstrated graphically above.

+One partial remedy for this problem is to use the new relative price in the valuation of both the old and new combinations.
 This will lead to a new convention in the chained calculation of time-series real GDP.
-It remains to be seen how much difference such a modification will make. - ◆ Note that the argument presented above on the benefits of international trade does not depend on the number of countries and the benefits for the domestic economy are larger the more countries participate in world trade.
+It remains to be seen how much difference such a modification will actually make.

+We should note that the argument presented above on the benefits of international trade does not depend on the number of countries and the benefits for the domestic economy are larger the more countries participate in world trade.
+Moreover, we should note that aggregate social welfare can be increased even if the production possibilities set remains unchanged.